conradhalling/jekyll-theme-chirpy/_posts/2023-09-24-cape-cod-2023-day-one.md

 ---
 title: "Bicycle Tour: Cape Cod 2023, Day One"
-description: I traveled from Somerville to Nickerson State Park on Cape Cod.
+description: I traveled from Somerville to Nickerson State Park on Cape Cod by bicycle and the Provincetown Fast Ferry.
 date: 2023-09-24 20:57:00 -0400
 author: conrad
 categories: [Bicycling]